krzystof/stub-react-component/README.md

 And I almost always ended in the same place.
 Asynchronous actions, state, ui.
 This tool generates a couple React components and the tests that comes with (using react-testing-library).
-Generate a new component, and start hacking on these files to tailor them to your use case.
+Generate a new component, and modify the files to fit you use case.

 ## Quick Overview